vigetlabs/wordpress-site-starter/wp-content/themes/wp-starter/README.md

 ### Colors
 You have access to all of [Tailwind's colors](https://tailwindcss.com/docs/customizing-colors) but feel free to create your own custom colors in the Tailwind config.
+The theme comes with one accent color.
+The color name can be set in the top of the Tailwind config and the color are set in config theme.
 Colors are pulled from Tailwind into `/src/theme-json/settings/color.js` to be used in Gutenberg and WordPress.
 Prefix the Gutenberg color slug by adding `dark-` to flag that color as a dark enough for text, buttons to change color to dark mode.

 ### Spacing
 The default spacing is fluid, meaning that it is larger on desktops and smaller on mobile screens.
 | Class | Min | Max |
 |-------|-----|-----|
 | `.fluid-xs` | `2px` | `16px` |